iseee/DiGraph3D/README.md

 The easiest way to work on the code is to run in locally in a browser, preferably Chrome.
 To do this you need to run some kind of http server locally, or Chrome will not load the page.
 The easiest option to just use pythons SimpleHTTPServer.
-In MacOSX, this can be done as follows, the process will be similar in other environments:
+In MacOSX, this can be done as follows, the process will be similar in other environments, just commands may differ:
-- Clone the repository
+- Clone the repository: git clone git://github.com/thejnich/DiGraph3D.git
 - In the terminal navigate to the top level project directory (where index.html lives)
-- python -m SimpleHTTPServer
+- start the web server: python -m SimpleHTTPServer
 - navigate to localhost:8000 (or whatever port your python module tells you) in Chrome
 - Modify code as you like, refresh the page to see changes
 - Debug using Chrome developer tools